WildlifeSouth.com Wildlife and Nature Locations

 - Robert Kemmerlin

 The mammal you are most likely to see in the Audubon Swamp Garden is the marsh rabbit.
-An interesting behavioral trait is that they swim, they have no problem with water.
+An interesting behavioral trait is that these rabbits can swim, they have no problem with water.
 When threatened they may jump into the water and float submerged with only their eyes and nose exposed on the surface.
 White-tailed deer may occasionally be observed near the wooded boundaries of the swamp.
-Otters are supposedly present but I did not see one.
+Though otters are supposedly present, I did not see one.
 Otters are probably more comfortable in the swamp during the winter when alligators are dormant.
 Raccoons seem to be more prevalent near the actual plantation where they can find food scraps from tourists visiting the gardens.

 For a 2009 video of Audubon Swamp Garden click here --> Audubon Swamp Garden video